Gear Guide

 Does a standard twin XL mattress fit the Tune M1?

-No, a Twin XL (38" × 80") is 22 inches narrower than the M1 platform (60" wide).
+No. A Twin XL (38" × 80") is 22 inches narrower than the M1 platform (60" wide).
 It would fit the length on a full-size M1 but leave a large gap on one side.
 If you already own a Twin XL, you could use it temporarily by centering it on the platform, but most owners find the gap uncomfortable and eventually order a custom cut to 60" wide.

 How heavy is a mattress for the Tune M1?